Kitchen safety for kids

 The kitchen is at the heart of your home and family life.
 Keep everyone out of harm's way with these easy-to-follow kitchen-safety guidelines:

-- Place your child in her high chair or portable play yard when you're busy.
-This will keep her out of potential danger and away from hot surfaces.
+Place your child in her high chair or portable play yard when you're busy.
+This will keep her away from hot surfaces and other potential dangers.

-- Avoid tablecloths or place mats hanging over the side of the table.
+Avoid tablecloths or place mats that hang over the side of the table.
 One pull on the cloth and dinner is on the floor.

 Keep your baby entertained while you work.
 Items like soft plastic containers are safe and make for great distractions!

 Use child safety latches on floor level cabinets.
 You can leave one without a latch that contains safe items like simple soft plastic containers or non-breakable pots and pans to allow your child some freedom to explore.